linode/docs/docs/networking/set-up-an-ipv6-tunnel-on-your-linode.md

     ping6 irc6.oftc.net

 If everything is working, you should see ping replies.
 If not, go back and make sure that you haven't made any errors.
+Note that configuration of an IP tunnel using this method will not be persistent across reboots

 ### Arch

 Arch Linux users will need to issue the following commands before continuing:

     pacman -S iproute2

+In addition, Arch does not include a `ping6` command for testing.
+If you've installed [MTR](https://www.linode.com/docs/networking/diagnostics/diagnosing-network-issues-with-mtr), simply use it with a `-6` flag to check your tunnel connection.

 ### Gentoo